edamontology/edamontologyDocs/technical_details.rst

 There are limitations on the number of placeholders, and concrete concepts, that are chained (via *is_a* relation) together.
 In practice, this results in a maximum depth of each subontology.

 - **Topic:**

   - each concept must have a path to root not exceeding 4 levels, *e.g.* `Topic <http://edamontology.org/topic_0003>`_ -> *"Computational biology*" -> *"Molecular genetics"* -> *"Gene structure"* -> *"Mobile genetic elements*"
+  - 5 levels deep max. (in exceptional circumstances, an alternative path to root may exist, but never deeper than 5 levels)

 - **Operation:**

   - maximum chain of 3 placholders
   - maximum chain of 3 concrete operations
-  - 6 levels deep max.
+  - thus 6 levels deep max.

 - **Data:**

   - maximum chain of 2 placeholders
   - maximum chain of 2 concrete data types
-  - 4 levels deep max.
+  - thus 4 levels deep max.

 - **Identifier:**

   - maximum chain of 4 placholders, *e.g.* `Identifier (by type of data) <http://edamontology.org/data_0976>`_ -> *"Sequence identifier"* -> *"Sequence accession"* -> *"Sequence accession (protein)"*
   - maximum chain of 2 concrete identifiers
-  - 6 levels deep max.
+  - thus 6 levels deep max.

-  - no maximum depth or chains (it depends on extant identifiers)

 - **Format:**

   - maximum chain of 4 placholders, *e.g.* `Format (by type of data) <http://edamontology.org/format_2350>`_ -> *"Sequence record format"* -> *"FASTA-like"* -> *"FASTA-like (text)"*
   - maximum chain of 2 concrete formats
-  - 6 levels deep max.
+  - thus 6 levels deep max.

 Terms and synonyms
 ------------------
-EDAM uses the following types of synonym:
+EDAM uses:

 - **Exact** synonym  - a standard synonym (same meaning) of the primary term
 - **Narrow** synonym - specialisms of the primary term
-- **Broad** synonym - generalisations of the primary term
+- **Broad** synonym - generalisations of the primary term (used in exceptional cases only)

 All terms (primary and synonyms) are unique within a subontology, and (with a few exceptions) are unique *between* subontologies, too.